Marriage

 A concise, authentic and practical guide to Salatul Istikhara—learn the exact dua, step-by-step method, signs of response, and how to apply it to marriage, career, and major life decisions.

-If you couldn't find the answer to your question here, don't hesitate to contact our Islamic scholars directly.
-They're available to provide personalized guidance based on your specific situation and needs.
+If you couldn't find the answer here, contact our Islamic scholars directly.
+All consultations are completely confidential.